NFive/NFive/README.md

 This project is still subject to breaking changes at anytime, use at your own risk!

 ## Usage
-It is strongly recommended that you use [NFive Package Manager](https://github.com/NFive/nfpm) to install and use NFive.
+It is strongly recommended that you use [NFive Package Manager](https://github.com/NFive/nfpm) (`nfpm`) to install and manage NFive.

+> See the [NFive *Getting Started* documentation](https://nfive.io/docs/overview) for more information.

 ### Quick Start

-1. Download [nfpm](https://dl.nfive.io/nfpm.exe) and place it in an empty directory.
+1. [Download nfpm](https://dl.nfive.io/nfpm.exe) and place it in an empty directory.

-2. Run `nfpm setup` and answer the prompts to automatically download and install a FiveM server and NFive.
+2. Run `nfpm setup .` and answer the prompts to automatically download and install a FiveM server and NFive into the current directory.

-3. Install the plugins you want to use on your server with `nfpm install <plugin>`, see `nfpm search` and the [NFive plugin hub](https://hub.nfive.io/).
+3. Install the plugins you want to use on your server with `nfpm install <plugin>`, see `nfpm search` and the [NFive plugin hub](https://hub.nfive.io/) for available plugins.

 4. Run `nfpm start` to boot the server and try connecting to `localhost` with your FiveM client.

+   > See the [NFive *Database Setup* documentation](https://nfive.io/docs/database) for how to correctly configure the your MySQL server.

 ## Development
-Building the project will require [Visual Studio 2017](https://www.visualstudio.com/).
+Building NFive will require [Visual Studio 2017](https://visualstudio.microsoft.com/).
 A MySQL database is required for storage, [MariaDB](https://mariadb.org/) is recommended.

 This resource currently replaces *all* stock server resources; make sure you remove them from your configuration.
 The server will always try to load `sessionmanager`, even if it is not in your configuration, so you must delete or rename the resource folder.